Au Pair in Germany

 This is a very important question!
 There are various opportunities in Germany for getting a place as au pair with a host family.
 The services offered differ widely and range from a mere placement to a placement including assistance before, during and after your stay.

 Any potential host family in Germany may recruit their own au pair.
-As au pair agencies assist both au pairs and host families in case of problems and support them in their contacts to authorities, we would normally recommend to use placement programmes with a reliable support service.
+As au pair agencies assist both au pairs and host families in case of problems and support them in their contacts to authorities, we recommend to use placement programmes with a reliable support service.

 In Germany, au pair placements are arranged almost exclusively by non-public placement agents.
 Au pair agencies registered in Germany may ask you to pay a maximum fee of €150 for a placement with a host family.